hashicorp/terraform-provider-http/website/docs/resource.html.md

 ---
 layout: "http"
-page_title: "HTTP Data Source"
+page_title: "HTTP ReSource"
-sidebar_current: "docs-http-data-source"
+sidebar_current: "docs-http-resource"
 description: |-
-  Retrieves the content at an HTTP or HTTPS URL.
+  Make an HTTP request and retrieves the content at an HTTP or HTTPS URL.
 ---

-# `http` Data Source
+# `http` Resource

-The `http` data source makes an HTTP GET request to the given URL and exports information about the response.
+The `http` resource makes an HTTP request to the given URL and exports information about the response.

 The given URL may be either an `http` or `https` URL.
 At present this resource